jgbarah/aframewiki/en/pages/gui.md

 Maintained.
 Confirmed working with A-Frame 1.4.0.

-This component doesn't support scrolling, dynamically resizing the div, text input, blur, focus, active, hover, image, svg, css animations, scaling the plane.
-It supports button, radio with accent color, input range, border-radius...
+This component doesn't support:
+- scrolling
+- dynamically resizing the div ([draft PR](https://github.com/AdaRoseCannon/aframe-htmlmesh/pull/14))
+- text input
+- blur, focus, active, hover ([draft PR for hover on buttons](https://github.com/AdaRoseCannon/aframe-htmlmesh/pull/9), you need a css rule with :hover and .hover),
+- svg
+- css animations
+- scaling the plane

+It supports:
+- images (but [without border/padding on them](https://github.com/mrdoob/three.js/pull/25925#issuecomment-1523743648), but you can use border/padding on the parent element)
+- button
+- radio
+- range input,
+- accent color, border-radius

 It can be used to show normal html/css on desktop and rendered in 3d for VR only for example or rendered always in 3d even on desktop.
 It is highly performant, only renders to canvas when necessary.
-It's using a modified copy of the HTMLMesh.js file that is also in the three.js repository, so it will be probably maintained long term.
+It's using a [modified copy](https://github.com/AdaRoseCannon/aframe-htmlmesh/blob/main/src/HTMLMesh.js) of the [HTMLMesh.js file that is also in the three.js repository](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/interactive/HTMLMesh.js), so it will be probably maintained long term.
-HTMLMesh is using the canvas api to draw the elements.
+HTMLMesh is using the canvas API to draw the elements.

-This component has less features than htmlembed currently.
-PR are pending to be merged to have hover on button element (you need a css rule with :hover and .hover), another PR for text wrapping, another one soon to be able to scale the plane.

 # htmlembed
 project link: https://github.com/supereggbert/aframe-htmlembed-component